maziac/lagmeter/Docs/LagMeasurements.md

     - Main joystick: With the special 1ms firmware the Ultrastik 360 joystick is nearly as fast as my other project, the FastestJoystick.
 So the Ultrastik is an excellent choice now for my cabinet.
     - The 2nd joystick: I had used a Buffalo as a 2nd attachable joystick (for 2 player games).
 This has been replaced by the FastestJoystick Teensy.
 2. Monitor: The Eizo introduces a delay of 1.5 frames delay which is far too big.
 This monitor needs to be exchanged.
 3. NUC vs Raspi: Clear win for the NUC.
+Even with run-ahead.
 No need to change the HW.
+4. Run-ahead: Need to check retroarch/runahead on NUC.
+Maybe 1 could gain 1 more frame.

 I started with a delay of 96-153ms for the whole system.
 Now (with a new monitor, AOC-HDMI, and better joysticks) I'm at 39-74ms.
 I could reduce the original delay by about 50%.